 In order to achieve a meaningful and cohesive visual identity for my app, I first determined the brand attributes it ought to possess based on the goals of the app and the needs of the target user:

-After gathering inspiration from various brands with similar brand attributes as my product, I created a created a mood board, then conducted desirability testing to check if the aesthetic communicates the attributes I intended.
+brands with similar brand attributes as my product, I created a created

 I then created a style tile as a flexible starting point for the UI.
 I took into consideration color psychology -- peach and teal are "calming" and "reassuring" (necessary for users who might be depressed or anxious), while yellow and navy were "confident" and "reliable" (necessary for users who are looking for a practical, reliable tool).